Annual hard waste collection

 No cement sheeting, plaster, asbestos For asbestos, follow guidance from Asbestos in Victoria.

-No concrete, bricks Take to Monash Recycling and Waste Centre*
+No concrete, bricks Take to Recycling Centre*

-No soil, rocks Take to Monash Recycling and Waste Centre*
+No soil, rocks Take to Recycling Centre*

-*limits and fees may apply.
+*Limits and fees may apply.
 Check the Monash Recycling and Waste Centre page.

 Reduce your hard waste

-Before putting out items consider if they can be repaired, sold or donated.
+Before putting out items, consider if they can be repaired, sold or donated.

 Council offers a range of free sustainability events for the community such as our repair cafés and The Great Clothing Exchange.